makerdao/mips/MIP0/mip0.md

 ---

-### MIP0c6: Supporting Materials
+### MIP0c7: Supporting Materials

 MIPs can optionally refer to external materials.
 External Materials must be added to the MIPs github in the same folder as the MIP which references them.

 Externally referenced materials are not MIP content, and are not ratified when a MIP becomes Accepted unless it is explicitly stated otherwise in a MIP Component specification.

 MIP References are named according to their parent MIP.
-The convention MIPXrY is used to refer to external materials.
+The convention `MIPXrY` is used to refer to external materials.
 When referenced inline the reference should include both the reference code and the title and it should be bolded.
 For example: **MIPXrY - My Important Supporting Material**

 ---

-### MIP0c7: MIP Templates
+### MIP0c8: MIP Templates

 **General MIP Template**

+This template is to be used for MIPs that do not propose smart-contract changes to the Maker Protocol.

 **Preamble**
 ```